You’ve probably heard that palm oil is bad for you. And if you haven’t, then you’ve definitely heard that saturated fat is bad for you.

 What about the dangers of saturated fats?

-After their decade-long demonization, emerging scientific studies tell a different story: Saturated fatty acids consumed in balance with essential fats are unlikely to contribute to cardio-vascular disease.
+After their decade-long demonization, emerging scientific studies tell a different story: Saturated fatty acids consumed in balance with essential fats may be unlikely to contribute to cardio-vascular disease.
 Their consumption is shown in studies to be less harmful than that of refined carbohydrates, such as sugar and flour.
 And some saturated fatty acids, such as the lauric variety that is plentiful in palm oil, may well offer health benefits.

 Thankfully, palm oil—both red palm oil and refined palm oil—is a fantastic oil to cook with!